 LOW-INCOME MINNESOTANS MAY QUALIFY FOR TELEPHONE ASSISTANCE

-Lifeline and Toll Limitation Service support provide discounts to eligible low-income consumers to help them establish and maintain telephone service through Winnebago Cooperative Telecom Association (WCTA).
+Lifeline, Minnesota’s Telephone Assistance Program (TAP), and Toll Limitation Service (TLS) support all provide discounts to eligible low-income consumers to help them establish and maintain telephone service through Winnebago Cooperative Telecom Association (WCTA).

 What type of discount is available?

-Lifeline assistance lowers the cost of basic, monthly local telephone service.
-Eligible consumers can receive up to $12.75 per month in discounts.
+Lifeline assistance is a federal program which lowers the cost of basic, monthly local telephone service.
+Eligible consumers may receive $9.25 per month in discounts from Lifeline.